chen0040/java-magento-client/README.md

 List<String> imageUrls = client.media().getProductMediaRelativeUrls(productSku);
 ```

+In the above code,the entry id of a product media associated with the product can be obtained by calling the ProductMedia.getId() api.

 The sample code below shows how to obtain a particular media associated with a product: